 - Functional Programming offers a protected environment

 - While many other languages require a substantial amount of information in order to perform operations properly, function programming eliminates the need for a large amount of code needed to define states

 - Since this paradigm is only dependent on the input arguments, there are no side-effects

 - Using Functional programming solely in commercial software development is not recommended and done

 - It requires a large amount of memory and time

 - It can prove to be less efficient than other paradigms

-As we stated throughout this article, Procedural Programming is more of what you are doing then how you are doing it.
-It is the standard approach used in many computer languages such as C, Pascal and BASIC.
+As we stated throughout this article, Procedural Programming is more of what you are doing than how you are doing it.
+It is the standard approach used in many computer languages such as C, Pascal, and BASIC.
 While there is no perfect programming paradigm, it is important to understand that the correct paradigm will always depend on the type of language you use and the program you wish to create.
 It is advised that for maximum results and a strong portfolio, one should have proficiency in all three major programming paradigms.
 The best way to try to get better at programming paradigms is to try, and Hackr can help you with that.